aquarion-ai/aquarion-docs/docs/system_architectures.md

    think that any architecture that requires all components to be coded in the front end language, i.e. JavaScript, are off the table for consideration.

-1. As I have little interest in an all-mobile single application, and as I don't believe we will have phones powerful enough to run decent LLMs any time soon, then this rules out any mobile-related architecture that would require me to code all components in a a mobile programming language, i.e. Java on Android and ObjectiveC on iPhone, or whatever.
+1. As I have little interest in an all-mobile single application, and as I do not believe we will have phones powerful enough to run decent LLMs any time soon, then this rules out any mobile-related architecture that would require me to code all components in a mobile programming language, i.e. Java on Android and ObjectiveC on iPhone, or whatever.

 1. Given the above two conclusions, sticking to a client <--> server architecture for now is the way to go.
 But I will need to keep in mind the Electron-based (or